shaunvxc/vm-crash-course/README.md

 The target audience for this material are the curious programmers who wonder about what lies beneath the hood of the interpreters they use everyday.
-Moreover, mong these there might be a hacker who plans to actually build his own language and system one day.
+Moreover, among these there might be a hacker who plans to actually build his own language and system one day.

 The themes explored here are those of [single] stack based virtual